leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/properties/instancing/verts.rst

 enabling *Align to Vertex Normal* in the *Instancing* panel.
 This will rotate all base objects according to the vertex normals of the parent mesh.

-To change the orientation of the instanced objects, select the base object and in the :menuselection:`Object --> Relations` panel change the *Tracking Axes*.
+To change the orientation of the instanced objects, select the base object and change the :ref:`Tracking Axis <bpy.types.Object.track_axis>`.

 .. list-table:: Output of various orientations.